 In most cases, the salary is decent, but the chances are slim that you'll get rich working as a cop.
 At first, you probably won't mind, but sooner or later, you'll probably become frustrated that you're not making more.
 Police officers, after all, are public servants, and public service is largely about sacrifice.

 Often, that sacrifice starts with your wallet.
-Don't get me wrong; officers can earn a pretty good living, especially if they promote.
-But if you're looking for a job that's going to let you keep up with the Joneses, you probably want to look elsewhere.
+If you're looking for a job that's going to let you keep up with the Joneses, you probably want to look elsewhere.

 If you're thinking about joining the police force, you really need to do some research and soul-searching to make sure it's a step you really want to take.
-And at the end of the day, there's no shame in deciding that it's not for you, after all.
+At the end of the day, there's no shame in deciding that it's not for you, after all.